IHE/RAD.IRA/input/pagecontent/volume-1.md

 - `Subscribers` can request the current context and associated contents from the `Hub`
 - The `Hub` can simultaneously manage multiple groups of `Subscribers` and their associated data in different `sessions`
 - Each `session` is identified by a unique “topic ID”
-- The `Subscriber` that initiates and terminates context is referred to as the Driving Application.
+- The `Subscriber` that opens and closes context is referred to as the Driving Application.
 A Driving Application usually also launches other applications, providing them with the address of the `Hub` and the `topic ID` so they can join the same `session`.

 TODO: Replace the FHIRcast link to the published version if ready by the time of publication.